Recently, a series of high-profile share buybacks have made headlines globally in part driven by low-interest rates.

 Shareholders can sell their shares back to other existing shareholders or owner managers and gain a clear exit route out of the company.

-It can also be used to clean up the existing capital structure, return surplus capital to stockholders, and increases the profit per share.
+It can also be used to clean up the existing capital structure, return surplus capital to stockholders, and increase the profit per share.

-Here are four different types of finance available to facilitate an equity buyback.
+There are four different types of finance available to facilitate an equity buyback:

 - Private debt bridging loan – Like a traditional bridge loan, a private debt bridge loan is a short-term loan that provides companies with immediate cash flow/capital.